OPPD officials notified the Nuclear Regulatory Commission on Monday, Nov. 14, 2016, that the Fort Calhoun Station (FCS) defueling outage was complete.

 From Oct.
 29 through early Monday, Nov.
 7, employees successfully offloaded the nuclear fuel from the reactor core.
 The following photos show the process as it occurred.

-This process was completed safely and efficiently with zero injuries or safety issues.
+The process was completed safely and efficiently with zero injuries or safety issues.

 With all of the nuclear fuel assemblies now safely moved from the reactor to the spent-fuel pool, Fort Calhoun Station is ready to transition from an operating state to decommissioning.
 Below are some highlights from the events of Nov.
 10.